Don River (Ontario): History

 During the early part of the 20th century the river and the valley continued to be neglected.
 31 separate sewage treatment facilities were constructed along the river.
 Over 20 sites in the valley and adjacent ravines were used as landfills for garbage and industrial refuse.
 In 1917, the Don Destructor was built beside the river, just north of Dundas Street East.
 The incinerator operated for 52 years, burning about 50,000 tonnes of rubbish annually.

+The Don River caught fire on at least two occasions in 1931 and 1943 because of industrial pollution from the McColl-Frontenac and British American Oil refineries.

 In the 1910s through to the early 1930s, the Don Valley was used as a camping site by the homeless.
 These sites were commonly referred to as the "hobo jungle" of the valley.
 Campers at the hobo jungle were often harassed, arrested, and raided by police.

 In 1946, a plan by the Shirriff company to demolish pioneer dwellings in the area of Todmorden Mills led outraged citizens to form the Don Valley Conservation Association volunteer organization.
 The Association's opposition was successful in causing Shirriff to abandon the project in 1947.
 The Association continued its activities, planting tree seedlings, halting the picking of wild flowers, particularly trilliums and preventing vandalism.
 The Association held educational events to educate the public about the Don Valley, including special trains through the valley, and a recreation of Lt.
 Governor Simcoe's journey up the Don by canoe.
 The Association also advocated for the building of trunk sewers to stop the run-off of pollution into the Don.

 After World War II, rapid urban expansion occurred in the northern reaches of the watershed.
 At the same time, interest in conservation led to the formation of conservation authorities across Ontario for watershed management.
 Authorities were established to manage watersheds, and the Don Valley Conservation Authority was established in 1947.
 The authority had limited powers, and was funded by local municipalities which had to pay for specific land purchases.
 For example, a 1950 plan to build a large conservation area on the East Don River at Milne Hollow at Lawrence Avenue never came to fruition over the high cost of development.